 Participating Insurance Companies

 We participate with all major commercial insurance providers and Medicare for dermatology care with Dr. Thomas Adrian.
 For patients of participating insurance plans and medicare, we will submit a claim on your behalf for all services rendered during the visit, and patients are responsible for prompt payment of their copay, deductible, or patient responsibility as determined by their insurance provider.
+Note, we do not participate with Medicaid and cannot accept medicaid as a medicare secondary.

 Current Participating Insurance Plans

-Carefirst Blue Cross Blue Shield
+Carefirst Blue Cross Blue Shield (All BC/BS Commercial Plans)

 Cigna (Cigna Care Designated Tier 1 Provider)